thanethomson/blog/data/Post/2017-06-06-enterprise-security-spring-vault.md

 this in a desktop browser).

 ## 1. Holistic Information Security
-This post, however, takes Spring Boot one step further in the context of enterprise information security towards thinking about the holistic approach to information security.
+This post takes Spring Boot one step further in the context of enterprise information security towards thinking about the holistic approach to information security.
 I am by no means an information security professional, but given my experience in building large-scale